Continuous-variable quantum approximate optimization on a programmable photonic quantum processor: Abstract

 \section{Abstract}

 Variational quantum algorithms (VQAs) provide a promising approach to achieving quantum advantage for practical problems on near-term noisy intermediate-scale quantum (NISQ) devices.
-Thus far, intensive studies on qubit-based VQAs have been made theoretically and experimentally on several physical platforms.
-However, there have been much fewer theoretical proposals and no experimental implementations on continuous-variable (CV) VQAs, although CV quantum computing can process infinite-dimensional quantum information even on single-mode devices and thus has great potential in the NISQ era.
-Here, we implement the CV version of one of the most typical VQAs, a quantum approximate optimization algorithm, on a single-mode programmable photonic quantum computer.
-We experimentally demonstrate that this algorithm solves a minimization problem of a given continuous real-valued function by implementing the quantum version of gradient descent and localizing an initially broadly-distributed wavefunction to the minimum of the given function.
-To the best of our knowledge, this is the first demonstration ever of a practical CV quantum algorithm on any physical platform, except for Gaussian Boson sampling.
-Our work highlights the power of CV quantum computing in the NISQ era, opening a new door to the quantum advantage in practical problems.
+Thus far, most studies on VQAs have focused on qubit-based systems, but the power of VQAs can be potentially boosted by exploiting infinite-dimensional continuous-variable (CV) systems.
+Here, we implement the CV version of one VQA, a quantum approximate optimization algorithm by developing an automated collaborative computing system between a programmable photonic quantum computer and a classical computer.
+We experimentally demonstrate that this algorithm solves the minimization problem of simple continuous functions by implementing the quantum version of gradient descent to localize an initially broadly-distributed wavefunction to the minimum.
+This method allows the execution of a practical CV quantum algorithm on a physical platform.
+Our work can be extended to the minimization of more general functions, providing an alternative to achieve the quantum advantage in practical problems.